Fathima-Ansiya/KNN/README.md

 🎯 Project Objective

+Build a KNN classifier

-To build a KNN classification model that predicts the species of an iris flower based on its characteristics.
+Predict the species of a flower

+Find the best K value using accuracy

+Evaluate the model using confusion matrix and accuracy score

 🔧 Steps Performed

-Importing the Iris dataset
+Loaded and cleaned the dataset

-Exploratory Data Analysis (EDA)

-Checking shape, summary statistics

-Visualizing distributions
+Dropped unnecessary columns

-Splitting dataset into train and test
+Split into train and test sets

-Scaling features using StandardScaler
+Scaled the features using StandardScaler

-Training KNN model with different values of k
+Trained KNN with values of K from 1 to 20

-Finding best k using accuracy comparison
+Selected the best K based on accuracy

-Evaluating model using

-Accuracy score

-Confusion Matrix
+Visualized confusion matrix

+Evaluated performance

 📊 Model Evaluation

-The model performance is checked using:

 Accuracy Score

 Confusion Matrix

+Classification Report

-These help understand how well the model predicts each class.
+These metrics show how well the model predicts each iris species.

 📦 Dependencies

-Install the required libraries:

-pip install numpy pandas scikit-learn matplotlib seaborn
+pip install numpy pandas scikit-learn matplotlib

 🧪 How to Run

-Clone the repo
+Clone or download the repository

-Open the notebook (.ipynb)
+Open the notebook or .py file

-Run all cells step by step
+Run the script cell-by-cell

-Check predictions and evaluation metrics
+View predictions and evaluation results

 📝 Conclusion

-KNN performs very well on the Iris dataset due to its small size and clear separation between classes.
+The KNN model performs well on the Iris dataset due to its simple and well-separated classes.
-You can experiment with:
+You can further experiment with:

-Different values of k

-Distance metrics (euclidean, manhattan)

-Train-test split sizes
+Changing K values

+Trying different distance metrics

-Visualization of decision boundaries
+Visualizing decision boundaries